 Retirement accounts and tax penalties: A new perspective on domestic partnerships

 Individuals in a domestic partnership would still be single filers from a tax perspective.
 If both members of the relationship are considered high earners, it might make more sense to declare a domestic partnership to avoid the so-called “marriage penalty,” Taylor says.

 “But if it’s a higher earner and a low earner, that would be a great benefit because your adjusted gross income combined would be in a lower tax bracket,” she adds.
 That’s sometimes called the “marriage bonus.”

 Another big consideration should be retirement, including Medicare and Social Security benefits.
-For example, a higher-earning individual in a domestic partnership would have to pay higher premiums than the other individual, which might be easier to avoid in a marriage if the couple’s combined income falls would get them under the joint limit.
+For example, a higher-earning individual in a domestic partnership would have to pay higher premiums than their partner, which in a marriage might be easier to avoid if the couple’s combined income would get them under the joint limit.

 Meanwhile, if one member of the relationship were to pass away in a domestic partnership, that might mean that their pension or Social Security benefits disappear.
 And when it comes to utilizing outside retirement accounts, such as 401(k)s and IRAs, couples in a domestic partnership would have to explicitly state that they want their partner to be the beneficiary.

 “For Social Security, you definitely need to be legally married to get widows’ benefits,” LaPean says.
 “That can be a huge deal if the earnings are asymmetrical.
 If two members of a couple are getting Social Security benefits and one of them dies, the survivor gets the larger monthly benefit of the two if they’re married.”